 If none of the dates below work for you (or are already full), we suggest you

 Add yourself to the Notification List for this class.

 (The notification list gets emailed soon after classes are put on the schedule.)

 - or we've fallen behind in our clerical duties and not entered it in the database.

 If you found it on our calendar page, we are planning to offer it on that date.

 This class is either:

-If you're interested in taking Metal Roses, Copper and Steel and it's not on the calendar, please tell us using our Waiting-List Page.
+If you're interested in taking Metal Roses, Copper and Steel and it's not on the calendar, please tell us using our Notification-List Page.

 back to top